10 Best Resistance Band Glute Exercises For Toned Butts

 Resistance Band Glute Bridge

-1. Lie on your back on a mat with your knees bent and feet flat on the floor, hip-width apart.
+1. Lie flat on your back on a mat.
+Bend your knees and place your feet flat on the floor.
+Your arms should rest at your sides with palms facing down.

-6. Then slowly lower your hips back down to the starting position.
+5. Once you’ve reached the top, slowly lower your hips back down to the starting position.
+Don’t let them drop – control the descent.

 3. Band Clamshell